The difference between health insurance and medical aid

 HEALTH INSURANCE AND MEDICAL AID

-Now that you know the difference between the two, please go ahead and click on the banner to apply for health insurance.
+Now that you know the difference between the two, please go ahead and apply for health insurance by completing and submitting the form on this page.